Keoffor/frontend-topicpedia/README.md

 ## Overview

-Topicpedia-backend Service is responsible for handling all requests from the frontend client app, when a user interact with the client app.
-It returns response to client according to the request.
+Topicpedia-backend Service is responsible for handling all requests from the frontend client app.
+When users interact with the client app, it returns response to client based on the input.

 ## Technologies